 The stuffing is flavorful on its own – I had some left overs and we were literally eating it with a spoon.
 Vin and I thought it might be good mixed with some pasta?
 That will have to be tested soon…very soon.

-I’m seriously thinking you could serve just the stuffing as a side dish…do it!!
+I’m seriously thinking you could serve just the stuffing as a side dish.
+It’s a combination of sweet Italian sausage, Italian bread crumbs, mascarpone cheese, shallot, garlic, and parmesan cheese.

 Don’t be afraid to overfill the mushrooms with the stuffing – they can handle more than you think so don’t skimp, the stuffing is the best part!

 They will be browned and juicy after you bake them.
-50 minutes seems like a long time to bake them, but the lower heat won’t burn them so keep them in there! (could I use the word “them” anymore in that sentence?)
+50 minutes seems like a long time to bake them but you want them to get nicely caramelized.

 So I said this serves 8, assuming each person would have 2.
 Vin and I handled most of these on our own, but who’s counting ya know?
 You may want to double the recipe if you’re bringing to a party because these will go fast!